Application & Exam Information

 The Bar examination is administered twice a year: in the winter during the last week of February and in the summer during the last week of July.

-*Applicants who qualify to sit with an LLM and who have a first degree in law from a foreign jurisdiction are required to file during the application period for the Summer exam occurring before the Winter exam.
+*Applicants who have a first degree in law from a foreign jurisdiction are required to file during the application period for the Summer exam occurring before the Winter Exam.

 **Late filing requires payment of a $300 late filing fee**